archatelain/code-for-eco-532/poly.md

 > * This is also a comment, but for one-liners.
 > ```
 >
 > 2. In some cases, adding options to your commands may lead to very long lines.
 Use "///" to continue a command on the next line.
-For graphs, I personally use for every new specified option.
+For graphs, I personally use one for every new specified option (so I can easily know what I added to each graph).
 >
 > 3. Stata's default background color for graphs is AWFUL.
 Make sure to add "graphregion(fcolor(white))" to remedy this.

+> **Exercise**
+>
+> Try to come up with a simple graph on your own.
+Let me know what you find!

 ### 5. Regression Analysis